r0b4dams/console-log/README.md

 A hub for players to store walkthroughs for their favorite video games!

-Create a user profile to start and start saving text or links to your favorite walkthroughs.
+Create a user profile and start saving text or links to your favorite walkthroughs.

 View, rate, and favorite walkthroughs posted by other users!